Roychrltt/minishell/README.md

 # minishell

-"echo" is not dealed with
+"echo" is not dealt with

 "" echo